clivekahn/hello-world/examples/save-to-disk/readmeEDIT.md

 pipe.start();
 ```

-It is preferable to capture a frame after auto-exposure stabilizes (so we do not save the first frame that arrives from the device):
+It is preferable to capture a frame after auto-exposure stabilized (so we do not save the first frame that arrives from the device):
 ```cpp
 // Capture 30 frames to give autoexposure a chance to stabilize for (auto i = 0; i < 30; ++i) pipe.wait_for_frames();
 ```

-Note that Intel® RealSense™ devices are not limited only to video streaming.
-Some devices offer motion tracking and 6-DOF positioning as well.
+Note that Intel® RealSense™ devices are not limited only to video streaming only - some devices offer motion tracking and 6-DOF positioning as well.
 However, for the purposes of this example we are interested only in video frames:
 ```cpp
 // We can only save video frames as PNGs, so we skip the rest if (auto vf = frame.as<rs2::video_frame>())
 ```

-To better visualize the depth data we apply the colorizer on any incoming depth frame(s):
+To better visualize the depth data we apply the colorizer to any incoming depth frame:
 ```cpp
 // Use the colorizer to get an RGB image for the depth stream if (vf.is<rs2::depth_frame>()) vf = color_map(frame);
 ```

-Then we save frame data to PNG:
+Then we save the frame data to PNG:
 ```cpp
 stbi_write_png(png_file.str().c_str(), vf.get_width(), vf.get_height(),
                vf.get_bytes_per_pixel(), vf.get_data(), vf.get_stride_in_bytes());
 ```

-Any frame can include metadata fields.
+A frame may include metadata field(s).
 We iterate over all possible metadata fields and save those that are available to CSV:
 ```cpp
 // Record all the available metadata attributes